๐ŸงฌMolecular Biology

 Mitochondrial Genetic Code Variations

-• UGA codes for tryptophan (not stop) and AUA codes for methionine (not isoleucine) in mammalian mitochondria
+• UGA codes for tryptophan (instead of stop) and AUA codes for methionine (instead of isoleucine) in mammalian mitochondria.
+Other variations exist in different lineages.

 Codon Bias

-Compare: Universal code vs. mitochondrial variations—the standard code applies to nuclear genes in virtually all organisms, while mitochondria evolved their own minor variations.
-This exception actually supports the universality principle by showing how isolated genomes can drift.
+Compare: Universal code vs. mitochondrial variations.
+The standard code applies to nuclear genes in virtually all organisms, while mitochondria evolved their own minor variations.
+This exception actually reinforces the universality principle: it shows that only genomes isolated from the main cellular system (by the double membrane of the mitochondrion) have drifted.

 Quick Reference Table